Co-Founder & General Partner

-Trae Vassallo is a Co-Founder and Managing Director of Defy, an early stage venture capital firm.
+Trae Vassallo is a Co-founder and Managing Director of Defy, an early stage venture capital firm.
 She is an engineer, an entrepreneur, and an investor, and her passion is collaborating with the world’s best entrepreneurs.
 Trae was previously a General Partner at Kleiner Perkins Caufield & Byers.
-Over her 14-year investing career, Trae invested in number of leading companies including eero, Nest Labs, Dropcam, Aggregate Knowledge and Opower.
+Over her 14-year investing career, Trae invested in a number of leading companies including eero, Nest Labs, Dropcam, Aggregate Knowledge, and Opower.

 Besuchen Sie de.udacity.com und entdecken Sie lokale Angebote, unsere Partnerunternehmen und Udacitys deutschsprachigen Blog.